Blogs

 Even the best modernized system can easily fail if its users do not accept it.
 There's early access; users may participate in beta testing and have well-designed training sessions.
 Invest in support resources such as how-to, FAQs, and internal documentation.

-It is also sensible to recognize that modernization is by no means a one-off event: ongoing support, user training, structured onboarding, are the keys to sustaining the adoption and efficiency of the system.
+It is also sensible to recognize that modernization is by no means a one-off event: ongoing support, user training, structured onboarding, and more are the keys to sustaining the adoption and efficiency of the system in the long term.
 Organizations partnering with a modernization services provider, such as SGS Technologie, benefit from these last models of continuous support, addressing post-implementation issues and optimizing the solution over time.

 6. Testing and Quality Assurance in Modernization

-You can't modernize confidently without testing lots of it.
+You can modernize confidently without testing lots of it.

 Strategies for Testing Legacy Applications